-Hollywood is witnessing a battle of Multiverse and DC and Marvel Studios are in the eye of the storm
+Hollywood is witnessing a battle of Multiverse.
+Why DC and Marvel Studios are in the eye of the storm?

 Back in 2016 Zack Snyder’s Batman Vs Superman: The Dawn of Justice paved the way for Captain America: Civil War.
 Before Snyder’s attempt, pitting two superheroes against each other was an unusual concept.
 Civil War director Anthony and Joe Russo admitted to THR there was an immense need to shake up the content with the audience’s changing preference.
 Following WB’s BvS announcement Marvel head Kevin Feige greenlit the project.